-Ethylene propylene diene monomer (EPDM) is a synthetic rubber membrane that offers extreme durability.
+When it comes to commercial roofing systems, there are a variety of options available.
+Ethylene propylene diene monomer (EPDM) is a synthetic rubber membrane that offers extreme durability and is generally considered one of the best roofing materials for a flat commercial roof.
 An EPDM roof is designed to provide protection for a lengthy period, while also offering insulating benefits.

-Deciding to repair or replace your roof depends on the type of damage and the installation.
-Ballasted installation, mechanical attachment or fully adhered installation systems are typically used.
+When you are deciding to repair or replace your roof, one of the first steps is to assess the type of damage and the installation.
+Ballasted installation, mechanical attachment or fully adhered installation systems are typically used when installing commercial roofs.

 When to Repair Your EPDM Roof